 Example of how to mix and match your bedside tables.
-Image features the Urban Bedside Table and Avalon Side Table.
+Image features the Edmond Beside Table.

-Don’t forget about your colour scheme and interior design
+Think about your overall colour scheme and style

 The last – but certainly not least – thing you need to consider is the overall interior design of your bedroom and home.
 What is the colour scheme?